A Night of Light > FAQ’s

 For additional questions, please contact Christy Livingstone at firstname.lastname@example.org or call 214-580-1749.

-For more than 35 years, CNM has helped strengthen nonprofits by offering affordable education, consulting and executive recruiting services to our members.
-We broadened our mission in early 2015 to strengthen communities by connecting and engaging nonprofits and other stakeholders thought leadership, management expertise and outcomes technology.
+For nearly 40 years, CNM has helped strengthen nonprofits by offering affordable education and management consulting services to our members.
+We broadened our mission in early 2015 to strengthen communities by connecting and engaging nonprofits and other stakeholders through thought leadership, management expertise and outcomes technology.

 Keep in Touch